 If I don't get to travel to AFCEA International events, might there be events with approved sessions in my local area?

 AFCEA chapters may also feature event sessions which meet CompTIA, GIAC, and/or CertNexus requirements as well as those of other certification and continuing education programs.
-Please check this page, the AFCEA event page or calendar, or check with your local chapter to find out if they are hosting any events with approved sessions.
+Please check this page, the AFCEA event page or calendar, or check with your local chapter to find events with approved sessions.

 How do I obtain the session documentation required for me to submit to CompTIA, GIAC, and/or CertNexus?

 Official attendance documentation is a benefit for AFCEA members at many AFCEA International and chapter events.
 If we provide formal attendance documentation in support of an event you must attend the entire session qualifying for CompTIA CEUs,GIAC CPEs, and/or CertNexus CECs to request attendance documentation.
 On exiting the session, get your event badge scanned or attendance otherwise formally recorded so that we can document your attendance.
 We will normally email documentation of your attendance within four weeks following the event.
 Please be sure your email account will accept email from the domain afcea.org.

 How do CompTIA, GIAC, and/or CertNexus receive the record of my attendance at an approved AFCEA continuing education session?